TheCowboyAI/nixos-yubikey/guide.md

 Once you create a PrivateKey on a Yubikey, it ONLY resides there and cannot be copied, cloned, or duplicated in any way.

-The PrivateKey can be authenticated, but not copied or placed in memory somewhere.
+The PrivateKey can be authenticated, but not copied or exported somewhere.

 The reason we harden the system this is created on is that we want to be as certain as reasonable that this Key is not tampered with.